 Academic freedom is highly valued and a capability to study independently is required at the University of Helsinki.
 However, you will not be left alone.
 Many helping hands and events will guide you through the start of your studies.

-Would you like to know first-hand what our students think about studying at the University of Helsinki?
+Would you like to know what our students think about studying at the University of Helsinki?
 Or how is student life or housing in Helsinki?

 The blog posts on the chat platform are also a great way to get an overview of student life in Helsinki.

-Our active community of students, the Student Union of the University of Helsinki (HYY), advocates students’ interests both at the university and in society.
+The Student Union of the University of Helsinki (HYY), advocates students’ interests both at the university and in society.
 They organise benefits, services and events so that you as a student can focus on the most important part: studying and student life.

 Extracurricular opportunities are an important part of your study experience.
 Luckily, more than 250 student organisations operate within the Student Union (HYY).
 Whatever your interests are, you are likely to find like-minded people and the right activities for you.